jonathf/matlab2cpp/README.md

 An illustrating Example
 -----------------------

-Assuming Linux installation and `m2cpp` available in path.
+Assuming Linux installation and `m2cpp` is available in path.
 Code works analogous in Mac and Windows.

 Consider a file `example.m` with the following content::